mohammadsidani/Password-Generator/README.md

 # Password-Generator
-Keep your account safe using this online password generator.
+# <a href="https://aipasswordgenerator.netlify.app" style="color:#FFFFFF"  rel="nofollow"> Keep your account safe with this password online generator.</a>